-Recently cut lilacs, brought them inside and loved the beauty and scent they filled your home with?
-Maybe now you’re wonder how to keep lilacs from wilting after cutting them after you realized they just don’t last all that long.
+Have you recently cut lilacs, brought them inside and loved the beauty and scent they filled your home with?
+Maybe now you’re wondering how to keep lilacs from wilting after cutting them after you realized they just don’t last all that long.

 Fresh cut lilacs have enough fragrance to fill a room.
 They’re perfect for summer celebrations or simply brightening up a home.
-But they only problem is they just don’t last all that long in your home!
+But the only problem is they just don’t last long in your home!

-I grew up with lilacs in my yard and quickly feel in love with the smell of lilacs and the way they helped welcome summer to Minnesota.
+I grew up with lilacs in my yard and quickly fell in love with the smell and the way they helped welcome summer to Minnesota.

-I’m sure we all would love to have our lilacs last just a bit longer indoors so today I wanted to share some tips for keeping your lilacs happy and fresh for longer!
+I’m sure we all would love to have our lilacs last just a bit longer indoors, so today I wanted to share some tips for keeping your fresh cut lilacs happy and fresh for longer!